 Which Universities Have the Best Coders in the World?

 While there are academic rankings, like the Top Computer Science Programs by US News & World report, there is no list that ranks colleges purely by their students’ ability to code.
 The criteria for the US News & World Report, for instance, includes number of research papers produced, global research reputation and number of conferences.
-In fact, practical coding skills aren’t even part of their methodology at all.
+In fact, practical coding skills aren’t even part of their methodology.